 Education: One-day Housing Justice Institutes offer workshops, course work, and speaking engagements to connect congregations with key staff, affordable housing developers, becoming familiar with US and local affordable housing policies, biblical land use principles, and visualize community assets.

-Advocacy: The N. Fair Oaks Empowerment Initiative and Affordable/Supportive Housing Advocates (ASHA), equips advocates with strategies and tools needed to do research, reflection, and action on behalf of housing justice and community transformation.
+Advocacy: The Affordable/Supportive Housing Advocates (ASHA), equips advocates with strategies and tools needed to do research, reflection, and action on behalf of housing justice and community transformation.

 Organizing: By emphasizing love to God, neighbor, community, and self, we nurture our leaders to engage relationally with their community.
 With this partnership, we are able to personally hear the concerns, stories, and dreams of our neighbors.

-Advisement: Our Church Liaison program offers professional advisors to empower churches to have affordable housing on their land.
+Advisement: Our Congregational Land Committee offers professional advisors to empower churches to have affordable housing on their land.
 The discernment process entails creating a site plan, overviewing financial feasibility, conducting community input, and collaborating with an affordable housing development partner to create and manage the housing project.

 The “vine and fig tree” motif in our logo is a reference to Micah 4:3-4.
 This biblical passage inspires our vision that everyone is to have decent, safe, and affordable housing.